Inspire a love of the arts through teaching

 - Successfully complete 384 units as outlined in the Program Structure

-- Complete no more than 15 introductory level courses (100 coded), including the core course
+- Complete no more than 15 introductory level (100 coded)courses (180 units), including the core course

 - Successfully complete the Literacy and Numeracy Test for Initial Teacher Education students.
 For more information on this Government initiative please visit the Students First website.
 Further information on the test, including sample test questions and registration information, please visit the Australian Council of Educational Research website.